Stability of 2D steady Euler flows related to least energy solutions of the Lane-Emden equation: Proofs of Theorems and

 \begin{remark} By Proposition \ref{prop1}, it is easy to check that an isolated least solution $\tilde\omega$ must be an isolated maximizer of $E$ over $\mathcal R_{\tilde\omega}.$ Thus Theorem \ref{thm3} can also be proved by applying Burton's stability criterion in \cite{B5}.
 Either way, Proposition \ref{prop1} is the key point. \end{remark}

-The proof of Theorem \ref{thm4} is similar. \begin{proof}[Proof of Theorem \ref{thm4}] First notice that for any weak solution $\omega(t,x)$ to the vorticity equation, $\|\omega(t,\cdot)\|_E$ is continuous with respect to $t$.
-Taking into account Lemma \ref{eqnms}, the proof is almost identical to that of Theorem \ref{thm3} after replacing the $L^s$ norm by the energy norm $\|\cdot\|_{E}.$
+The proof of Theorem \ref{thm4} is similar. \begin{proof}[Proof of Theorem \ref{thm4}] First note that for any weak solution $\omega(t,x)$ to the vorticity equation, $\|\omega(t,\cdot)\|_E$ is a continuous function of $t$.
+By Lemma \ref{eqnms}, for any isolated least energy solution $\tilde\omega\in\mathcal W_p$ it holds that